 To learn more about the Ohio State Outpatient Pharmacy’s drug take back receptacle and the medications you can deposit there, see their FAQ.

-3 Dispose of medicines at home with the most environmentally friendly methods
+3 Dispose of medication at home

 In some communities, you may be able to request drug deactivation pouches from your local health department, which provide a third option for safely disposing of medications at home.
 Drug deactivation bags typically use activated carbon to deactivate individual pills, rendering the medication ineffective.
 The sealed pouch is then placed in the regular household trash.
 Most pouches are also biodegradable, which helps lower the environmental impact.